Employees stay with organizations they feel at home with.

 Employees are more likely to contribute creative and innovative ideas when they are heard, respected, and acknowledged for their efforts.
 A positive workplace culture where voices are heard, gratitude is prioritized, and expectations are clear.

-3. Respect & Clarity
+3. Respect & Clarity workplace culture

 The organization which leads with respect is one that succeeds.
 Respect for employees breeds mutual respect for leadership.
 When expectations are clearly defined, and managers are held accountable, respect organically permeates culture.
 “Accountability starts with clear performance standards that apply equally to everyone -- including leaders” (Gallup).

-Toxicity in the workplace is prevalent in the US - 1 in 4 workers dread their work every day, according to a recent SHRM report.
 Developing a positive workplace culture begins with small changes.
 Create an honest, open space for employees where they can enjoy their work and look forward to it.
 Empower them to contribute and actively listen with respect and intent to build a culture people are proud to be part of.

 Download: How Employee Recognition Influences Attitude & Behavior in the Workplace